 Now that I'm back in base-building phase and running so slowly, I really want to be focusing on my form in all my runs.
 There are little triggers I can use while I'm actually running - the best one for me is to think of someone pulling on a string attached to the top of my head.
 That really gets me to keep my pelvis and core from tipping too much, and automatically gets my feet more under me, encouraging a mid-foot strike.

 I've also been thinking back to my track days, when we started every practice with a warm-up and a good 15 minutes of form drills.
-You know, high knees, butt kicks, etc. It's been a while since college, so to refresh my memory, I found this cheesy yet helpful video on the Running Times website:
+You know, high knees, butt kicks, etc. It's been a while since college, so to refresh my memory, I found this cheesy yet helpful video on the

 1 comment: